Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: Introduction

+In light of these challenges, we pose the following questions: (1) Is it possible to leverage existing expert knowledge to enhance the efficiency of event coding without extensive annotation of new data?
+(2) Is it possible to create an interpretable and adaptable system that easily accommodates ontology or schema changes?

-To tackle these questions, our paper centers on relation classification, a crucial component of event coding.
-The goal is to classify the event types in a source-target pair following a predefined event ontology PLOVER \cite{plover} without external labeled data.
-This is achieved by combining the transferred semantic knowledge of PLMs with expertise derived from an annotation codebook.
-The codebook, as depicted in Figure \ref{fig:framework}, contains label descriptions and valuable instructions for disambiguating confusing labels.
-To unlock this knowledge, we explore two zero-shot methods: ChatGPT and our proposed natural language inference (NLI)-based ZSP model (\textbf{Z}ero-\textbf{S}hot fine-grained relation classification model for \textbf{P}LOVER ontology).
-While ChatGPT exhibits instability in fine-grained tasks, ZSP offers significant advantages.
+To tackle these questions, our paper focuses on relation classification, a key aspect of event coding.
+The goal is to categorize events in a source-target pair following a predefined event ontology PLOVER \cite{plover} without external labeled data.
+We achieved this by combining the transferred semantic knowledge of PLMs with expertise derived from annotation codebooks.
+The codebook, as depicted in Figure \ref{fig:framework}, contains label descriptions and guidelines for resolving confusing labels.
+To unlock this knowledge, we explore two zero-shot methods: the emerging ChatGPT (GPT-3.5/4), and our proposed NLI-based model called ZSP (\textbf{Z}ero-\textbf{S}hot fine-grained relation classification model for \textbf{P}LOVER ontology).

-ZSP achieves precision, leveraging hypotheses easily constructed from the extant codebook of examples and a tree-query system for context, modality, and class disambiguation.
-This enables ZSP to capture nuanced semantics and modality differences within a focused set of hypotheses at each level.
-Furthermore, ZSP's adaptability enables easy updates by revising the hypothesis table or class disambiguation rules to align with the evolving ontology.
-This approach proves more cost-effective compared to maintaining large dictionaries or relabeling datasets for event record validation.
-The success of ZSP prompts experts to reassess the significance of previous knowledge bases and encourages the creative utilization of this knowledge to expedite research within political science.
+While GPT-4 showcases notable improvements over GPT-3.5, it still exhibits instability in fine-grained tasks, promising further enhancement.
+Conversely, ZSP, despite being built upon a smaller model, offers substantial advantages.
+It leverages easily constructed hypotheses from the codebook and employs a tree-query framework to capture nuanced semantics and mode distinctions within a focused set of hypotheses at each level.
+Additionally, ZSP's adaptability allows straightforward updates by modifying the hypothesis table or class disambiguation rules to align with evolving ontologies.
+This approach proves more cost-effective than maintaining extensive dictionaries or re-labeling datasets for event record validation.

+In sum, the untapped potential of GPT-4 and the success of ZSP encourage experts to reevaluate the value of existing knowledge bases and inspire innovative uses of this knowledge to expedite research within the political science community.